stefanjudis/pwt-workshop/lessons/02-writing-tests/07-page-events.md

 **Tasks**

-- [ ] Implement a fixture that catches console logs and page errors and fails a test if there are any.
+- [ ] Overwrite the `page` fixture to catch console logs and page errors and fails a test if there are any.